Esri/offline-editor-js/README.md

 This repo contains the following libraries:

 - `/dist` - contains src and min versions of each library:
-   * `offline-edit-min.js` - stores adds, updates and deletes of features as well as limited attachment support while offline.
-Resync's edits with server once connection is reestablished.
+   * `offline-edit-basic-min.js` - simple, lightweight (14k minimized) library that stores adds, updates and deletes of features when the internet is temporarily interrupted.
+   * `offline-edit-advanced-mins.js` - library for intermittent and full offline editing workflows.
+Also includes limited support for attachments.
-   * `offline-tiles-basic-min.js` - caches map tiles for partial offline use cases.
+   * `offline-tiles-basic-min.js` - caches map tiles for simple, intermittent offline workflows.
 Use this library with ArcGIS Online Web maps as well as with tiled map services.
-This repo will not work with browser restarts or reloads while offline.
+For offline browser restarts or reloads use `offline-tiles-advanced-min-js`.
-   * `offline-tiles-advanced-min.js` - Extends any ArcGIS Tiled Map Service that has a requirement for offline browser reload and/or restart.
-This library should be used in conjunction with an HTML5 application cache coding pattern.
+   * `offline-tiles-advanced-min.js` - Specifically designed for intermittent and full offline tile caching.
+Extends any ArcGIS Tiled Map Service.
+This library should be used in conjunction with an HTML5 application cache manifest coding pattern.
    * `offline-tpk-min.js` - parses a TPK file and displays it as a tiled map layer.
 - `/utils`: contains various helper library modules.
 These modules are all AMD compliant.
 - `/samples`: samples that show how to use the different offline libraries capabilities.